GeorgeDavis-TriumphTech/aws-opensearch-docdb-change-streams/README.md

 | TriggerLambdaInterval | 1 |
 | TriggerLambdaTimeout | 600 |

-Follow the next steps if you make changes to the
+> Follow the next steps if you make changes to the AWS Lambda function code written in Python.

-3. Update `package.sh` with the `S3_CLOUDFORMATION_BUCKET` bucket name you created from Build Step 1.
-Also update `S3_LAMBDA_BUCKET` with the  `S3BucketName` from the CloudFormation Output section.
+3. Update `package.sh` with the `S3_CLOUDFORMATION_BUCKET` bucket name you created from Build Step 1 and `S3_LAMBDA_BUCKET` with the  `S3BucketName` from the CloudFormation Outputs section.

+4. Running `package.sh`
+    - to package our Lambda function code
+    - upload the packaged zip files to `S3_LAMBDA_BUCKET`
-4. Run `package.sh` to package the Lambda function code and upload it to `S3_LAMBDA_BUCKET`.
-Any changes to the CloudFormation template deployed in Build Step 1 would be upload to `S3_CLOUDFORMATION_BUCKET`.
+    - any changes to the CloudFormation template would also be uploaded to `S3_CLOUDFORMATION_BUCKET`.

-5. Ensure the Lambda functions have the latest
+5. Ensure the Lambda functions are using the latest version of the code from the `S3_LAMBDA_BUCKET`.